Promote an Agile culture within your team

 Azure DevOps Services | Azure DevOps Server 2022 | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018

 As your team grows, you want your tools to grow with it.
-And, if you're an enterprise adopting Agile methodologies, you want your Agile tools to support the business objectives of your enterprise.
+And, if you're an enterprise adopting Agile methodologies, you want your Agile tools to support the business goals of your enterprise.

 However, to successfully scale Agile requires addressing both the culture and tools within your organization.

 Organizations that aspire to be agile need to consider the twin obligations of creating alignment across the enterprise and supporting team autonomy.
 Teams need autonomy to be efficient.
 And, enterprises need alignment across teams and the organization to be efficient.

 Too much alignment with insufficient team autonomy leads doesn't support innovation or agility of teams to get things done.
 Too little alignment with each team running their own program doesn't provide the insight and coordination required to meet business goals.

 With the right level of alignment across the organization and team autonomy, individuals are empowered to innovate and inspired to collaborate to meet business goals.

 As you plan how you want to grow your Agile tool set, consider the following areas.
 These areas are key to creating enterprise alignment while developing team autonomy.

 The organization defines the goals and roadmap for the organization.
 Goals can be defined as epics and features that show up on the portfolio backlog.